 Mathematical expressions can also contain English words in addition to symbols.
 For example, you may have seen piecewise functions defined by an expression like $$T(n)=\begin{cases} \frac{n}{2} & \text{if $n$ is even} \\ \frac{3n+1}{2} & \text{otherwise} \end{cases}$$ Indeed, many mathematical expressions will consist entirely of English words.
 For example,“The hypotenuse is the longest side of a right triangle.” is one such expression.

-As we embark on our journey to build mathematics from the ground up, we will say exactly which mathematical expressions constitute the statements in the formal systems we define.
+As we embark on our journey to build mathematics from the ground up, we will say exactly which mathematical expressions constitute the statements in the formal systems we define, which will be a subset of the more general language of mathematics we are describing here.

 Generally speaking, statements can be thought of as mathematical expressions or sentences which can be said to be true or false – expressions which if you said them in a courtroom during a trial, a lawyer could accuse you of lying or telling the truth.
 For example, expressions like $2<3$, $1+1=3$, and “Every set is a subset of itself.” are usually statements in mathematics because they are either true or false, whereas expressions like $x^2+1$, $\frac{1}{2}$, and $\triangle ABC$ usually are not.
 Notice, however, that we do not need to know whether a statement is true or false to know that it is a statement.
 For example, $x<2$ is true if $x$ represents the number $1$ but false if it represents the number $2$.
 Either way, we can say that the expression $x<2$ is either true or false, and therefore can be considered a statement.

 Despite the wide variety of notation used in mathematics, all compound expressions can be constructed by applying one expression to zero or more other expressions.
 For example, we can apply the atomic symbol $\gcd$ to the atomic symbols $x$ and $y$ to obtain the compound expression $\gcd(x,y)$.
 This process of creating a new compound expression from existing atomic or compound expressions is called application (or function application).
 The expression being applied is called the operator and the expressions it is being applied to are called the arguments.